nebari-dev/nebari-docs/docs/docs/tutorials/using-vscode.md

 ## Conclusion

 We've covered the basic setup and run some arbitrary code.
-If you're curious about more advanced features or specific questions, you can always refer back to the [VS Code Documentation](https://code.visualstudio.com/).
+If you're curious about more advanced features or have specific questions, you can always refer back to the [VS Code Documentation](https://code.visualstudio.com/).